 Legal Name: the registered name of the business

 Trade Name:the everyday name of the business, if different from the legal name, it is a;

 Fictitious Name: also referred to as a "dba" (doing business as)

-Other links for permits, licenses, and registrations can be on the Business Permit Links page.
+Other links for permits, licenses, and registrations can be on the BUSINESS PERMIT LINKS page.

 All corporations and partnerships must have an Employer Identification Number (EIN) issued by the IRS.
 If you are a sole proprietorship and DO NOT HAVE employees you can bypass the process and simply use your Social Security Number and any federal and state tax forms.
-Rules for EIN application.